Drop E tuning: gauges, tension, and strings for 8-string Drop E

 Is Drop E the same as Drop D an octave lower?

 Not quite.
-Drop D is the 6-string tuning D-A-D-G-B-E, dropping the 6th string from E to D. Drop E on an 8-string is E-B-E-A-D-G-B-E, the bottom two strings are E and B (with the E being the 8th string, a perfect fourth below the 7th string's B).
+Drop D is the 6-string tuning D-A-D-G-B-E, dropping the 6th string from E to D. Drop E on an 8-string is E-B-E-A-D-G-B-E, the bottom two strings are E and B (with the E being the 8th string, a perfect fifth below the 7th string's B, which is what makes the one-finger power chord work).
 The chord voicings match Drop D shape-wise on the bottom two strings, but the 8-string has six additional strings above those two that Drop D doesn't have.

 Does Drop E require a different scale length than F# standard?